jilldela/beatbox/README.md

 This app will consist of a single screen with a sound board, sound controls.
 I will have nav links to the project's GitHub repo and my LinkedIn profile.

 The sound board will consist of [#] of different percussion beats.
-The sound controls will include play, mute, reset and add/remove beat buttons.
+The sound controls will include play, mute, reset.
+Each cell on the board will function as an add/remove beat button.

 ![wireframe](assets/delabeats.png)